The Frolic of the Beasts

 The Frolic of the Beasts (獣の戯れ, Kemono no Tawamure) is a 1961 novel by Yukio Mishima.
 It is considered a minor work from Mishima's middle period.
 Drawing inspiration from Noh plays, specifically the 14th-century Motomezuka, the novel centers on a tragic love triangle depraved by adultery and violence.
 It is a short novel in length and has a nonlinear narrative structure.
-The novel was first serialised thirteen times in the weekly magazine Shukan Shincho between 12 June 1961 and 4 September 1961.
+The novel was first serialised in thirteen parts in the weekly magazine Shukan Shincho between 12 June 1961 and 4 September 1961.
 It was published in hardcover format by Shinchosha on 30 September 1961.
 It was published in paperback by Shincho Bunko on 10 July 1966.
 The novel was translated into Italian by Lydia Origlia and published by Feltrinelli in September 1983.
-The novel was translated into English by Andrew Clare and published in paperback format in the United States and Canada by Vintage International on 27 November 2018.
+The novel was translated into English by Andrew Clare and published in paperback in the United States and Canada by Vintage International on 27 November 2018.
 Clare's translation was later published in paperback in the United Kingdom by Penguin Modern Classics on 4 April 2019.
+The English translation was re-released in the United Kingdom on 2 November 2023 as part of Penguin's Japanese Classics series.

-The novel was adapted into film by Sōkichi Tomimoto in 1964, starring Ayako Wakao.
+In 1964 the novel was adapted by Sōkichi Tomimoto as a film starring Ayako Wakao.